Hugh Dowding: Honours and tributes

 A statue of Dowding stands outside St Clement Danes church on the Strand, London.
 The inscription reads:

 Air Chief Marshal Lord Dowding was commander-in-chief of Fighter Command, Royal Air Force, from its formation in 1936 until November 1940.
 He was thus responsible for the preparation for and the conduct of the Battle of Britain.
 With remarkable foresight, he ensured the equipment of his command with monoplane fighters, the Hurricane and the Spitfire.
 He was among the first to appreciate the vital importance of R.D.F. (radar) and an effective command and control system for his squadrons.
 They were ready when war came.
 In the preliminary stages of that war, he thoroughly trained his minimal forces and conserved them against strong political pressure to disperse and misuse them.
 His wise and prudent judgement and leadership helped to ensure victory against overwhelming odds and thus prevented the loss of the Battle of Britain and probably the whole war.
 To him, the people of Britain and of the Free World owe largely the way of life and the liberties they enjoy today.

-Other monuments to Dowding can be found in Station Park in Moffat, the town of his birth, and in Calverley Gardens in Tunbridge Wells where he died.
+Other monuments to Dowding can be found in Station Park in Moffat, the town of his birth, and in Calverley Gardens in Tunbridge Wells near to where he died.
 The RAF Association in conjunction with the RAF Benevolent Fund, purchased his birthplace, the former St Ninian's School, Moffat; the building was renamed Dowding House and restored to provide sheltered housing for former members of the Royal Air Force or their dependents.

 The Dowding Centre at the School of Aerospace Battle Management (formerly the School of Fighter Control) at RAF Boulmer is named after Dowding.

 A green ceramic commemorative plaque was unveiled at his former residence (1951–1967) in Darnley Drive, Southborough on 6 May 2012.

 Dowding Place, Stanmore, the site of former RAF Stanmore Park is named after him.

 The 1946-built Southern Railway Battle of Britain pacific (4-6-2) locomotive 21C152 was named Lord Dowding in his honour.